dumbdemon/Personal-Bot-Template/README.md

 17. Type `git clone` then paste by hitting `SHIFT` + `INS` then press `ENTER`.
 Wait till it's done processing.
 18. Open the folder in your IDE.
 19. Create a copy of `config.yaml.example` and rename it to `config.yaml`.
-20. Populate the `main` block and choose your logging options.
+20. Open amd populate the `main` block and choose your logging options.
-21. Head to `src/main/java/com/terransky/personalBot/interactions` in the filer viewer and expand all subfolders there.
+21. Head to `src/main/java/com/terransky/personalBot/interactions` in the file viewer and expand all subfolders there.
 22. Create a new java file in any folder extending to the appropriate type. `ButtonComponent` for Buttons, `ModalComponent` for Modals, `SelectMenuString` for String dropdown, `SelectMenuEntity` for Role/User dropdown, or `SlashCommand` for Slash Commands.
 Make sure the constructor is public and requires no arguments.
 See `Ping.java` or `InvalidButton.java` for an example.
-23. Override the [SlashCommand.execute()](https://github.com/dumbdemon/Personal-Bot-Template/blob/5846662e39919fca048db42c82ba661b856c252b/src/main/java/com/terransky/psersonalBot/core/interactions/SlashCommand.java#L96) function and populate with the body.
+23. Override the [SlashCommand.execute()](https://github.com/dumbdemon/Personal-Bot-Template/blob/5846662e39919fca048db42c82ba661b856c252b/src/main/java/com/terransky/psersonalBot/core/interactions/SlashCommand.java#L96) function and populate the body.
 24. Open the `InteractionsHandler.java` file and in the constructor of the type you have made type `addInteraction();` and call the constructor of the object you have made.
 25. Test by running the bot. **NOTE: Commands may not populate immediately**.
 You may have to wait up to an hour.
 You can try refreshing Discord by hitting `CTRL` + `R` on the desktop app, or `F5` on the web app.
 26. Repeat steps 21 - 24 as needed.